Pennsylvania Asbestos Exposure – LTV Steel (Formerly Known As J&L Steel)

 Asbestos exposure often leads to devastating injuries, many of which may go unnoticed for decades.
 If you or a loved one worked at LTV Steel, previously known as J&L Steel, you may be entitled to compensation for asbestos-related illnesses.

-The asbestos exposure lawyers of D’Amico Law Offices have helped many former employees and their families recover damages for their suffering.
-If you are experiencing asbestos-related symptoms or have lost a loved one due to asbestos exposure, please get in touch with our compassionate attorneys at (412) 652-9300.
+Our asbestos exposure lawyers at D’Amico Law Offices, LLC, have helped many former employees and their families recover damages for their suffering.
+If you are experiencing asbestos-related symptoms or have lost a loved one due to asbestos exposure, please get in touch with our compassionate attorneys by calling 412-906-8180.

-What Should I Know About Asbestos Exposure at LTV Steel?
+What You Should Know About Asbestos Exposure At LTV Steel

 The dangers of asbestos exposure at LTV Steel and other steel mills did not gain notoriety until the 1970s and 1980s.
 Since then, asbestos has become highly regulated by the Occupational Safety and Health Administration (OSHA) and the U.S. Environmental Protection Agency (EPA).

 Occupational asbestos exposure can lead to significant lung damage and cause debilitating diseases.
-Former employees and their families who have been breathing in asbestos fibers may suffer the following:
+Former employees and their families who have been breathing in asbestos fibers may suffer from conditions such as the following:

 - Asbestosis: Asbestos fibers can cause a buildup of scar-like tissue, causing difficulty breathing.
 Over a long period of time, asbestosis will result in the loss of lung function.